 Just like on desktop, Twitter is going to confirm that you want to deactivate your account and provide you with information on what’s going to happen next.
 So long as you’re happy with everything you see, you can go ahead and select Deactivate.

-Method #3: Delete Twitter On Android
+Delete Twitter on Android

 Deleting Twitter on Android is essentially the same as doing so on an iPhone.
 The icons will be a little different, but otherwise, the steps are the same.